 You don’t have to win the lottery to fix your finances, and you really don’t need to lurk on YNAB’s blog waiting for it all to finally click.
 Learn how to take control of your cash, get out of debt and finally realize the full power of a budget that’s completely personalized to your desires—drop into one of YNAB’s free, interactive, online workshops.

-These 20-minute classes are easy to squeeze into your day, and we always leave time for questions from the attendees.
+Hope in!
+They are easy to squeeze into your day, and we always leave time for questions from the attendees.
 Plus, they’re actually fun.

 We’ll help you get started, and support you as you go.
 And, if countless YNABers are any indication, you’re going to love your budget!